IWM vs. VXF – Which is Best For You?

 Finally, ensure you click the ‘ADJ’ at the bottom to adjust the returns for dividends!

-As you can see in the TradingView chart below, you can compare multiple funds and ETFs on a single chart, making your research much easier.
-Feel free to compare any ETFs you'd like using the widget.
+TradingView is the best way to compare multiple funds and ETFs on a single chart, making your research much easier.
+Feel free to compare any ETFs you'd like using the widget at the top of this page.
 Alternatively, sign up for a free TradingView account and use the main website for a better experience.
+You can also watch the video below to learn how to compare funds with TradingView:

 Other ETF Comparisons